Authentic Malaysian flavors in Manhattan, known for life-changing kaya butter toast and a nostalgic cafe vibe.

-"Highly recommended dishes include the Kaya Butter Toast (especially with salted egg yolk), Nasi Lemak, Char Kuey Teow, Hainanese Chicken, Milo French toast, and various Kuihs."
+"Highly recommended dishes include the kaya butter toast (especially dipped in salted egg yolk), Nasi Lemak, and Char Kuey Teow.
+The Milo french toast and Belachan wings are also noted as flavorful options."

 Important Note